microsoft/WhatTheHack/027-FHIRPoweredHealthcare/readme.md

    * Securely connect and read FHIR patient data from FHIR Server through a web app and add a patient lookup feature to improve user experience.
    * Auto export new FHIR data via FHIR Anaytics piple for data exporation in Synapse Studio and perform downstream transformation against raw health data in Parquet files.
    * Bulk export data from FHIR, de-identify the data and store in staging Data Lake storage for downstream processing.
-   * Ingest and Persist IoT device data and correlate it with patient record in FHIR server.
+   * Ingest and Persist IoT device data and correlate it with patient record in FHIR service.

 ## Challenges
 <center><img src="./images/challenges_architecture.png" width="850"></center>